dekstroza/sandbox/thorntail4/README.md

 ```

 ## Running Test Cases
 When JDK 8 is used, testcases will be executed as well, otherwise if jdk11 is used, they will be skipped.
-Reason for this is problem with running Cassandra on JDK 11, and some of the test cases
-use cassandra-unit which starts embedded Cassandra on jvm used by mvn itself.
+Reason for this is problem with running Cassandra on JDK 11, and some of the test cases use cassandra-unit which starts embedded Cassandra on jvm used by mvn itself.
+Tests can be run like any other junit.

 ## Using Extension
 To use extension with Thorntail 4 add dependency into pom.xml